 This gives it a distinctive and eye-catching appearance.

-The rack gait is impressive to observe and provides a comfortable and smooth ride for the rider, making it a popular choice for those who ride gaited horse breeds.
+The rack gait is impressive to watch and provides a comfortable, smooth ride for the rider, making it a popular choice for riders of gaited breeds.

 Gait Transitions and Training

-Gait transitions refer to the alterations from one gait to another, and understanding gait transitions is crucial for effective horse training.
+Gait transitions are the process of changing from one gait to another, and understanding gait transitions is crucial for effective horse training.
 In a natural setting, horses sequentially progress through the gaits, but mastering gait transitions while under saddle can be challenging for both the horse and rider.

 By learning various training techniques and exercises, riders can improve their horse's gait transitions, leading to a more enjoyable and successful riding experience.